What Should You Check Before Choosing a Firearm for Hunting?

 Before taking your best firearm to the woods, make sure you know how to use it safely.
 Likewise, consider your mindset, ability, and individual hunting situation.
 Do you have to correct ammunition?
 Have you checked to make sure your firearm is ready to go?

-If you’ve satisfied all of those base requirements, you’ll be well on your way to having a safe and most excellent hunting experience.
+If you’ve satisfied all of those base requirements, you’ll be well on your way to having a safe and excellent hunting experience.

 What are your thoughts about what you should check before choosing a firearm for hunting?
 Tell us in the comments below!